 About me and the blog

-I am an Australian oral, public and cultural historian.
-I work as a lecturer in the Centre for Heritage and Museum Studies at the Australian National University, where I teach cultural heritage management and interpretation, and oral history theory and practice.
+I am a historian and Senior Lecturer in the Centre for Heritage and Museum Studies at the Australian National University, where I teach cultural heritage management and interpretation, and oral history theory and practice.

-My research looks at the history of migrant and refugee communities in Australia.
-I have published on child migration, multiculturalism and popular culture, migrant accommodation centres, and public history and heritage in Australia.
+My research looks at the history of migrant, refugee and ethnic minority communities in Australia.
+I have published on child migration, multiculturalism and popular culture, migrant accommodation centres, migrant labour and labour activism, and public history and cultural heritage in Australia.

 My research is interested in the public history practices of grassroots community groups with a migrant background – and how they approach, interpret and redefine ‘institutional’ or official definitions of ‘heritage’ in the process of making their migration and settlement stories more public.
-It’s also interested in tracing community engagements with the rhetoric of multiculturalism.
+It’s also interested in tracing community engagements with the rhetoric of multiculturalism, and personal histories of welfare activism and social service delivery to community groups.

-Please see my ANU profile or ORCiD profile to see more of my research.
+Please see my ANU profile, ORCiD profile or Google Scholar profile to see more of my research.

 You can contact me at alexandra.dellios@anu.edu.au.